ExxistanceDC/Tama-English-Translation/README.md

 Besides that, I felt Tama needed a translation because it reminds me of the countless hours spent at my grandma's playing with a wooden ball labyrinth that she had.
 It's a fun little game, and it does have a semblance of story (you're not just playing a game here, you're protecting all of existence), so all the more reason to add it to my romhacking catalogue.

-All story elements have been translated thanks to wiredcrackpot.
+All story elements, including that lovely story overview above, have been translated thanks to wiredcrackpot.
 The following changes have been made:

 - Horizontal rendering for opening cutscene and loading screens + translated
 - Translated level intro dialogue